 - The farm operated a deep bedding system which meant that the straw was lain on top of straw without it being changed for extended periods.
 This would lead to a build up of faecal material and given that the children were walking on this straw again exposure to faecal material was of primary concern

 - The families were not made clearly aware of the presence and risk of E. coli O157 and so were not aware that additional precautions were essential in relation to handwashing.
 Nor were they given an informed choice as to whether to allow their children onto the farm given the very grave risks.

 In June 2010, we issued proceedings against the farm on behalf of Todd and Aaron Furnell, twins who were exposed to E.coli O157.
 Both of the twins, now aged three, suffered kidney failure and spent weeks in hospital after being infected with the bacteria.

 A full denial of liability was initially received.
 Following the disclosure of documents by the farm there followed an acceptance of responsibility and Judgement was entered on behalf of the children in March 2010.

 The Claim now continues.
 The value of each case is now being assessed and careful consideration is being taken regarding the potential life long risk of renal failure that some of these children face.
 A number of the children we would expect will need to have a provisional damages award.
 That means that the child would receive some damages at this stage but more importantly would be able to re open their case if in the future the concerns regarding renal failure were to come to fruition.
 The claims would then be requantified taking into account the more serious needs.

 Since the case a number of steps have been taken to ensure better safety on Open Farms.
-The Health and Safety Executive has issued fuller guidance to farm owners and in general parents have become more aware of the risks of E Coli 0157.
+The Health and Safety Executive has issued fuller guidance to farm owners and in general parents have become more aware of the risks of E. coli O157.
 There have been calls for a national Approved Code of Practice for the Open Farm industry, something that has still yet to happen.